 - Power and sample size considerations for your project

 $950 with travel and lodging paid by the participant.
 Tuition is not due until your application is accepted and you are invited to join the 2022-2023 class.

 Each class of participants will have 10-20 members.
 Interested candidates must submit an application form by the deadline to be considered for the course.
 Even if you're unsure of your budget and travel restrictions, you can still apply now.
 Payment will not be due until you are accepted into the program.

 This course is geared towards junior faculty members with a foundational knowledge of emergency care research.
 Fellows and senior residents with basic knowledge of research are also eligible to participate.

 Participants are strongly encouraged to attend the online lectures when they occur.
-However, recordings of the online lectures will be available following the event.
-The live workshops will not be recorded.
-The schedule below is subject to change.
-Due to the evolving restrictions on travel and group gatherings, the dates and locations of live events may also change.
-If necessary, live events may be converted to virtual events in compliance with regulations.
+Schedule below is subject to change.
+If necessary, live events may be converted to virtual events.

 |Kickoff Meeting & Online Lecture|